hyoyou/spotset_api/README.md

    $ dotnet user-secrets set “SpotifyApiSecret” “<Your Spotify Client Secret>“
    ```

 ## Setup
-* Clone this repo and `cd SpotSet.Api` once more into the project directory
 * Use IDE to build and run, or to install dependencies, compile, and run on the command line, use following command:

 ```